Dynamic Debt Swapping in Financial Networks: Optimization

 \section{Optimization}

 In this section, we study (global) optimization problems based on sequences of debt swaps.
-In particular, for a given initial network, we are interested in constructing sequences of debt swaps to a reachable network that maximizes either the resulting total assets of a specific bank or the sum of total assets for all banks.
+In particular, for a given initial network, we are interested in constructing sequences of debt swaps to a reachable network that maximize either the resulting total assets of a specific bank or the sum of total assets for all banks.
 We consider sequences of semi-positive swaps, $v$-improving swaps, arbitrary swaps, and also a restriction where a specific bank $v$ must be involved in every swap.

 Before considering sequences of swaps, we prove a slightly more general result.
-Therefore, consider the \MaxAssetsv\ defined in Section~\ref{sec:localArb} without the neighborhood relation.
+Therefore, consider the \MaxAssetsv\ problem defined in Section~\ref{sec:localArb} without the neighborhood relation.
 Instead of local optima we are now interested in \emph{global} ones.
 In the same way, we define a \MaxAssets\ problem, where instead of the assets of $v$ the objective function is the sum of total assets of all banks.

 We again assume to have access to a clearing oracle as discussed in Section~\ref{sec:localArb}.
 Similar to the property in the proof of Theorem~\ref{thm:PLS}, our reductions always ensure that every reachable network has a clearing state that is independent of the allocation rule and can be computed in polynomial time.
 As such, all results in this section apply beyond edge-ranking rules to all monotone allocation rules.
+Additionally, none of the results in this section relies on multi-edges.
+For this reason, we adopt the notation for simple graphs.

 \begin{theorem} \MaxAssets\ and \MaxAssetsv\ are \classNP-hard. \end{theorem} \begin{proof}